jeserlin/front-beautyBox/README.md

+#Front-beautyBox

+This is the front end of Beauty Box.<br>
+You can check out the back end here: https://github.com/Shu-Duan/back-beautyBox

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>